Amorano/Jovimetrix/README.md

 <!---------------------------------------------------------------------------->

+# WHAT IS THE POINT?

+There are many ways to do composition and it is apparent that is a large portion of what Computer Vision - aka contemporaneous "A.I" - is invented to resolve.

+While diffusers and latent hallucinations can make many amazing things at the moment, there is still a need to resolve final "frames" in something else like Krita (For static 2D), Calvary (for motion graphics) or [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) for movie editing.

+The main goal of Jovimetrix is to suppliment those external workflows before the need to use them.

+## TARGETS

+* animation / motion graphics
+* traditional image blending
+* support masks as an image channel
+* improved UX
+** custom node colorization
+** node favorites

 # INSTALLATION

 If you have [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed you can search for Jovimetrix and install from the manager's database.